 The losses you’re entitled to following a spinal cord injury will depend on the circumstances of your case.
 The Dallas spinal cord injury attorneys of The Benton Law Firm can review all the available evidence to determine the total and fair compensation you deserve.
-You shouldn’t be forced to pay for these costs yourself when someone else was at fault for your injuries or for your loved one’s passing.
+You shouldn’t be forced to pay for these costs when someone else was at fault for your injuries or your loved one’s passing.

 Two major exceptions exist that could extend the deadline:

 - You were of unsound mind at the time of the incident.
 The two-year timeframe wouldn’t begin until you gain mental competency.